Manny Waks: Reaction

 As part of their effort to eliminate child sexual abuse in the Jewish community, Manny Waks and his father, Zephaniah Waks testified before the Royal Commission into Institutional Responses to Child Sexual Abuse.
-As Zephaniah Waks shared evidence about the abuse his sons, the president of the Organisation of Rabbis of Australasia, Rabbi Meir Shlomo Kluwgant, sent a text message to an editor of the Australian Jewish News accusing him of “destroying Chabad” and labelling him a “lunatic”.
+As Zephaniah Waks shared evidence about the abuse of his sons, the president of the Organisation of Rabbis of Australasia, Rabbi Meir Shlomo Kluwgant, sent a text message to an editor of the Australian Jewish News accusing him of "destroying Chabad" and labelling him a "lunatic".
 Kluwgant was cross-examined about whether he watched testimony by Zephaniah, initially stating under oath that he hadn't watched much of the testimony because he was preparing to go to hospital, before conceding that he had sent the text message about the testimony.
 Kluwgant resigned the next week after child sexual abuse victims told him his position was "untenable."

 Rabbi Moshe Gutnick was called to testify.
 He said, "I believe the cover-ups and bullying and intimidation that has gone on ... represents the antithesis of the teachings of Chabad and Judaism and orthodoxy."
 He acknowledged that the Orthodox Chabad community in Australia was guilty of covering up sex crimes committed in the community, and pressuring victims and their families not to report the crimes to the police.
-Gutnick said that people reporting abuse were ostracized mosers (“informers”).
-He said “a culture of cover-up, often couched in religious terms, pervaded our thinking and our actions.”
-He said that rabbis in these situations had misused their power, and that anyone who insists a child sexual abuse victim should go first to a rabbi rather than the police is not doing so out of religious reasons but trying to “hush it up, to cover it up, to prevent the victim from finding redress.
-There is no doubt at all: Mesirah [‘informing’] has no application whatsoever to instances of child sexual abuse.
-To use mesirah in this way is an abomination.”
+Gutnick said that people reporting abuse were ostracized mosers ("informers").
+He said "a culture of cover-up, often couched in religious terms, pervaded our thinking and our actions."
+He said that rabbis in these situations had misused their power, and that anyone who insists a child sexual abuse victim should go first to a rabbi rather than the police is not doing so out of religious reasons but trying to "hush it up, to cover it up, to prevent the victim from finding redress.
+There is no doubt at all: Mesirah ['informing'] has no application whatsoever to instances of child sexual abuse.
+To use mesirah in this way is an abomination."
 Gutnick also lamented that there was no formal training for rabbis on how to handle reported abuse.

-Manny Waks said, “Today, Rabbi Moshe Gutnick restored my faith in ultra-Orthodox Judaism.
+Manny Waks said, "Today, Rabbi Moshe Gutnick restored my faith in ultra-Orthodox Judaism.
 For the first time ever the reform that is so critical seems much closer.
 Thank you Rabbi Gutnick.
 Hopefully the rest of the Orthodox Rabbinate will now follow suit.
-What an incredible day for justice.”
+What an incredible day for justice."

-In 2015 Chabad’s international leadership made overtures to Waks.
+In 2015 Chabad's international leadership made overtures to Waks.
 Waks says he was invited to meet with Chabad's director of operations, Rabbi Mendy Sharfstein, to discuss best practices in responding to allegations of abuse.